hlrossato/url_shortener/README.md

 **Disclaimer:** _This project is intend for test purposes and is not ready for production._

 ## The task
 You are asked to create a URL shortening service.
-This system should:

 ## Functionality
 1. Given a long url, returns a short code for it.